-The thru hikers triple crown consists of a complete thru hike on the Appalachian Trail, Pacific Crest Trail, and the Continental Divide Trail.
-This comes in at nearly 8000 miles of hiking and has been completed by less than 400 people since tracking has begun over decades.
+The thru-hikers triple crown consists of a complete thru-hike on the Appalachian Trail, Pacific Crest Trail, and the Continental Divide Trail.
+This comes in at nearly 8000 miles of hiking and has been completed by less than 400 people since tracking began decades ago.

-What happens to most is that they hear of one of the trails which starts the itch in the back of their head.
-While they start to figure out a plan to accomplish this thru hike they are singularly focused to be successful.
+What happens to most is hearing of one of the trails, which starts the itch in the back of their head.
+While they start to figure out a plan to accomplish this thru-hike, they are singularly focused on being successful.

-While researching they may come across the other trails and they start to think about the chance or opportunity to try a second trail.
-This then feeds the thoughts of the third, but before we bounce too far down this road lets talk about what it is.
+While researching, they may come across other trails, and they start to think about the chance or opportunity to try a second trail.
+This then feeds the thoughts of the third, but before we bounce too far down this road, let’s talk about what it is.

-Since we spoke above about the names of each of the triple crown I wanted to dive into each a little more as it will provide some depth to your overall understanding.
+Since I told you above about each of the names of the triple crown trails I wanted to dive into each with a little more detail as it will provide some depth to your overall understanding.
 So what are the triple crown trails?

-The most well known of the triple crown is the AT, the AT has been featured in books and movies along with my numerous YouTubers who have attempted it each year.
+The most well-known of the triple crown is the AT.
+The AT has been featured in books and movies along with numerous YouTubers who attempt it each year.

-The Appalachian Trail is a perfect place for many people to begin thru hiking as there is almost always an exit, almost always a town should you experience a failure unlike many of the other trails it can be forgiving.
+The Appalachian Trail is a perfect place for many people to begin thru-hiking as there is almost always an exit, and almost always a town should you experience a failure.
+Unlike many of the other trails, it can be forgiving.

-The Trail winds through some of the most amazing green tunnels in existence along one of the oldest mountain ranges in the world, this can’t be understated as to the beauty.
+The Appalachian Trail winds through some of the most amazing luscious green tunnels in existence along one of the oldest mountain ranges in the world, this can’t be understated as it is magnificent.

-This trail can also be brutal with cold, snow, and ice sometimes very late into the spring time which can cause issues for those who don’t gear properly to maximize heat if this occurs.
+This trail can also be brutal with cold, snow, and ice, sometimes very late into the spring, which can cause issues for those who don’t gear properly to maximize heat.

 This is the trail I grew up around, I lived in Washington state for nearly 2 decades and heard about the trail while visiting places but hadn’t processed it as a real thing.

-Travelling from Mexico to Canada through the beautiful Sierra and Cascade mountain ranges the PCT is just beyond amazing featuring breathtaking views that can’t be rivalled for most.
+Traveling from Mexico to Canada through the beautiful Sierra and Cascade mountain ranges the PCT is just beyond amazing featuring breathtaking views that can’t be rivaled by most.

-The Pacific Crest Trail is a good trail to do if you want something between the AT and CDT, it doesn’t have as much traffic as the AT nor the town access.
+The Pacific Crest Trail is an excellent trail if you want something between the AT and CDT; it doesn’t have as much traffic as the AT or the town access.

-While the AT is very clear on the path and it is pretty difficult to really get far off trail due to the amount of other hikers along with consistent blazing to keep you on the straight and narrow.
+While the AT is very clear on the path and it is pretty tricky to really get far off trail due to the number of other hikers along with consistent blazing to keep you on the straight and narrow.

-The pay off is that the trail is absolutely beautiful and if you are looking for real time alone this is the perfect trail for you as there is not the consistent traffic that the other trails have, but due to this there also isn't easy trail towns.
+The payoff is that the trail is absolutely beautiful and if you are looking for real-time alone this is the perfect trail for you as there is not the consistent traffic that the other trails have, but due to this there also aren’t easy trail towns.

 As you can see the undertaking is by no means a simple choice, it does mean leaving behind almost everything if you want to take the time to complete each hike when trying one per season.

-What if you were crazy though and wanted to complete the entire triple crown in a single year, is that even possible.
-The answer to this question is definitely, though it is able to be demolished by a single accident and will tax your body.
+What if you were crazy though and wanted to complete the entire triple crown in a single year, is that even possible?
+The answer to this question is definitely, though it can be demolished by a single accident and will tax your body.

-Any attempt to complete the triple crown of hiking in one year is going to come down to a lot of planning and then execution while staying healthy and injury free.
+Any attempt to complete the triple crown of hiking in one year will come down to a lot of planning and execution while staying healthy and injury-free.

 The only brutal side to completing a triple crown in a year is some of the mental and physical detriments that come with the time of not being settled.

-You will need to focus heavily on eating better and adding in quality nutrients into your hike or your body will begin to break down threatening the completion.
+You will need to focus heavily on eating better and adding in quality nutrients to your hike, or your body will begin to break down, threatening the completion.

-In addition, your post trail depression, will more than likely hit like a full hammer of Thor.
-This can leave you listless and lost in a sea of chaos on your return home, talk to people, your tramily, your family and seek help sooner rather than later.
+In addition, your post-trail depression, will more than likely hit like a full hammer of Thor.
+This can leave you listless and lost in a sea of chaos on your return home, talk to people, and your tramily, your family and seek help sooner rather than later.

-When looking at attempting the triple crown you may want to start at the “easiest” trail and work up.
-So then, which triple crown trail is the easiest for a first trail?
+When looking at attempting the triple crown, you may want to start at the “easiest” trail and work up.
+So, which triple crown trail is the easiest for a first trail?

 Most would agree that out of the triple crown the easiest would be the Appalachian Trail due to the simpler logistics, access to trail towns, and numerous amount of other trail hikers providing you interaction and less isolation making it a more social event.

-Most thru hikers will tell you that the Continental Divide is by far and wide the most complex and difficult of the triple crown due to a multitude of issues ranging from navigation challenges, wildlife, weather, overall solitude, and long stretches between resupply and water.
+Most thru-hikers will tell you that the Continental Divide is by far and wide the most complex and challenging of the triple crown due to many issues ranging from navigation challenges, wildlife, weather, overall solitude, and long stretches between resupply and water.

-The CDT in recent years has become a interesting place, more and more people are gravitating to it to get away from the crowds that have begun to build for the PCT and AT each year.
+The CDT, in recent years, has become an exciting place.
+More and more people are gravitating to it to get away from the crowds that have begun to build for the PCT and AT each year.

-If this continues and more and more people hike the CDT the trail may become far easier to follow and more distinct from the rest of nature, this may change where it sits on the list of difficulty, only time will tell.
+If this continues and more and more people hike the CDT, the trail may become far easier to follow and more distinct from the rest of nature, and this may change where it sits on the list of difficulties.
+Only time will tell.

-When you are looking to complete the hiking triple crown you will want to set up your order to complete the trails, for many they may only focus on the first trail but a plan is the best way to approach a huge goal like this.
+When you are looking to complete the hiking triple crown, you will want to set up your order to complete the trails.
+Many may only focus on the first trail, but a plan is the best way to approach a massive goal like this.

 Most hikers will choose to begin on the Appalachian Trail, graduate up to the Pacific Crest Trail, and then complete their journey on the Continental Divide Trail.
-For most hikers this is the favored way to fully hike the Triple Crown.
+For most hikers, this is the favored way to hike the Triple Crown fully.

 Figuring out your order will help you purchase gear in advance, hopefully at sales, and allow you to mentally prepare yourself for what will be the journey of a lifetime!

-Only about one in four people finish a single thru-hike let alone go on to complete all three total thru hikes to complete a triple crown.
+Only about one in four people finish a single thru-hike, let alone complete all three thru-hikes to complete a triple crown.
 So given this information, how many have completed the triple crown of hiking?

-This is an amazingly short list and includes Dixie of Homemade Wanderlust from YouTube.
+This is an amazing shortlist and includes Dixie of Homemade Wanderlust from YouTube.
 This goal is perfect for those who want to show their resolve and prove their grit.

-The Triple Crown is awarded by an organization with an super long name: the American Long Distance Hiking Association-West (ALDHA-W).
+An organization awards the Triple Crown with a super long name: the American Long Distance Hiking Association-West (ALDHA-W).
 This is where you can locate more on the triple crown and see the newest hikers to finish.

 The triple crown is based on the Honor System (meaning you tell them if you honestly completed each trail).
-The ALDHA-West is not the judge or jury of the award and they believe that long-distance hikers are an honest group of people.
+The ALDHA-West is not the judge or jury of the award and believes long-distance hikers are an honest group of people.